-The holidays are a very busy time of year.
-With the shopping, wrapping, decorating, and cooking, it seems like the month of December is a blur of parties, eating, and spending far too much money.
+The holidays are certainly a busy time of year.
+With all the shopping, wrapping, decorating, and cooking, it seems like December is a blur of holiday parties, food, and spending far too much money.
 But, one of the sweetest of all holiday traditions is baking.
-Particularly the cookies.
-From gingerbread houses, to Grandma’s sugar cookie recipe, Christmas is a time for indulging your sweet tooth and eating more cookies than you do at any other time of the year.
+Particularly baking cookies.
+From gingerbread houses to Grandma’s sugar cookie recipe, Christmas is a time for indulging your sweet tooth and eating more cookies than you would dream of any other time of the year.

-But if you’ve had your fill of the typical holiday cookies, and you want to branch out from your fallbacks of peanut butter, shortbread, and chocolate chip, we have some great ideas that are a little outside of the expected — and worth every single calorie.
-So, if you want to shake things up at your cookie swap or holiday gathering, we’ve got you covered, with an array of flavors, shapes, and textures that are sure to please everyone on your guest list.
+But maybe you’ve had your fill of the typical holiday cookies.
+Do you want to branch out from your fallbacks of peanut butter, shortbread, and chocolate chip?
+If you want to shake things up at your cookie swap or holiday gathering, we’ve got you covered.

-Chocolate chip cookies are a cookie staple, but the basic recipe has been done way too often.
+Chocolate chip cookies are a cookie staple, but the basic recipe is tired.
 This innovative recipe takes the classic chocolate chip cookie to another level, with bits of caramel added to the dough and a pinch of sea salt for the perfect finish.

-Part cookie, part candy, pure deliciousness.
-A mouth-watering blend of dark chocolate and a creamy peppermint filling, the recipe yields a large number of cookies, so it’s perfect for cookie swaps or gifting.
+Part cookie… part candy… pure deliciousness.
+A mouth-watering blend of dark chocolate and creamy peppermint filling, this recipe yields a large number of cookies, so it’s perfect for cookie swaps or gifting.

 These festive pinwheels look complicated, but they are surprisingly easy to make.
-The addition of cream cheese in the dough gives them the right consistency for cutting, folding, and shaping with ease.
-Decorate with white, red, and green sugar sprinkles, or plain confectioners’ sugar, they’ll be stunning — and delicious — either way.
+The addition of cream cheese to the dough gives them the right consistency for cutting, folding, and shaping with ease.
+Decorate the baked cookies with white, red, and green sugar sprinkles or plain confectioners’ sugar, and they’ll be stunning — and delicious — either way.

 No time to bake?
 No problem.
 This yummy, chocolate confection doesn’t require any oven time at all!
-Rich with flaked coconut, crushed graham crackers, marshmallows, and more, these yummy no-bake cookies are easy to make and are always a hit.
+Rich with flaked coconut, crushed graham crackers, marshmallows, and other tasty ingredients, these yummy no-bake cookies are easy to make and are always a hit.
 As a bonus, you can make them up to one week before serving (when stored in the fridge).
-For longer storage, freeze the cookies in an airtight container for up to one month.
+For even longer storage, freeze the cookies in an airtight container for up to a month.
 Thaw them in the fridge before serving.

 These wreath-shaped cookies have a lemony icing that adds extra brightness and flavor to your holiday dessert table.
-They get their flavor from lemon Jell-O instant pudding and lemonade-flavored drink mix, adding a bright taste to the festive wreath decoration.
+They get their flavor from lemon Jell-O instant pudding and lemonade-flavored drink mix, adding a deliciously tart taste to the festive wreath decoration.

-There’s a secret hidden inside each powdered sugar cookie ball: a chocolate Kiss enrobed inside the sweet, buttery cookie.
-Destined to be one of your family’s holiday baking favorites, these cookies are extra yummy served warm with a glass of milk.
+There’s a secret inside each powdered sugar cookie ball: A chocolate Kiss hidden in the sweet, buttery dough.
+Destined to be one of your family’s holiday baking favorites, these cookies are extra yummy when served warm with a glass of milk.

-Don’t think of the dreaded and much-maligned fruitcake, think cookies, with a sophisticated flavor that appeals to more than just kids.
+Don’t think of the dreaded and much-maligned fruitcake.
+Think of cookies with a sophisticated flavor that appeals to more than just kids.
 Make rolls of the dough before the holidays, refrigerate, and simply slice and bake as needed whenever guests pop over for a visit.